Kolaz19/raylib-animation/README.md

 ## Usage

-Just put animation.c and animation.c in your project or build static library in Makefile with `make buildlib`.
+Just put animation.c and animation.h in your project.
 For an example usage, look into main.c.

 ## Credits